-In addition to clubs and groups related to the curriculum, students in secondary schools (grades 7-12) in this district shall be permitted to organize and conduct meetings of non-curriculum-related student clubs or other groups to pursue specialized activities outside the classroom.
+In addition to clubs and groups related to the curriculum, students in middle and high schools in this district shall be permitted to organize and conduct meetings of non-curriculum-related student clubs or other groups to pursue specialized activities outside the classroom.
 Such groups shall not be considered school-sponsored student organizations nor be given all the privileges afforded to school-sponsored organizations.